unchainedshop/unchained/docs/source/advanced-config/delivery.md

 ## 1. DeliveryAdapter

-In order to register available delivery options, you either have to use the built in ones or have to add a plugin to the supported delivery provider by implementing the [IDeliveryAdapter](https://docs.unchained.shop/types/types/delivery.IDeliveryAdapter.html) interface and registering the adapter on the global [DeliveryDirector](https://docs.unchained.shop/types/types/delivery.IDeliveryDirector.html)
+In order to register available delivery options, you either have to use the builtin ones or have to add a plugin to the supported delivery provider by implementing the [IDeliveryAdapter](https://docs.unchained.shop/types/types/delivery.IDeliveryAdapter.html) interface and registering the adapter on the global [DeliveryDirector](https://docs.unchained.shop/types/types/delivery.IDeliveryDirector.html)

-There can be multiple delivery adapter implementation for a shop and all of them will be executed based on there `orderIndex` value.
+There can be multiple delivery adapter implementation for a shop and all of them will be executed based on their `orderIndex` value.
 Delivery adapters with lowe `orderIndex` are executed first.

 Below we have sample delivery adapter